 A Quick Background on ID Verification

 Data generation is most certainly on the rise.
 Not only is society increasing their overall internet usage, but more people are also hopping online every day.
-To truly acknowledge this, consider that the internet has been around since 1991, and 90% of all the world’s recorded data (up to last year) has been generated between 2016-2018!
+At the beginning of 2020, the number of bytes in the digital universe was 40 times bigger than the number of stars in the observable universe.

 Concurrently, internet use is changing as ‘smart’ technology infiltrates everyday living.
 From online banking to social media, from ordering takeout to measuring energy usage, data is coming from all angles.
-Consider that on a daily basis, people watch around 4.1 million YouTube videos, send 45,000 tweets, and post over 45,000 photos to Instagram.
-Other statistics show that in 2017, users sent 156 million emails, 154,200 Skype calls, and 990,000 Tinder swipes every minute.
+The statistics show that in 2021, users sent 197,6 million emails, 69 million messages in WhatsApp and Facebook Messenger, and 2 million Tinder swipes every minute.

 As data generation piles up, hard questions arise concerning the correct methods for collecting, using, and storing people’s sensitive personal data.
 In fact, philosophical musings question what is classified as ‘sensitive’ or ‘personal’ data, and the ownership around these figures.